Uttampatel1/Flask_Blog_App/README.md

 # Falsk Blog App

 ## Description
 This is a blog app built with Flask.
 It allows users to create, edit and delete posts.
 It also allows users to register and login to the app.
-The app is deployed on Heroku and can be accessed [here](https://flask-blog-app-2021.herokuapp.com/).

 ## Technologies Used
 - Python